 Weigh out the coconut oil and stir into the melted beeswax until it melts completely.

 Now weigh out the ginger infused safflower oil and combine with the coconut oil and beeswax.
 You should have just enough after straining.
 If not, simply add enough additional plain safflower oil to reach 3 oz. by weight.
 Mix well.
 The beeswax may start to solidify when you first pour in the oil.
 Keep stirring until it reaches a liquid state again.

 Finally, using a transfer pipette or dropper add the rosemary extract – this will help to extend the shelf life of the oils – and the ginger essential oil.
 Stir well to thoroughly combine all of the ingredients then pour into a 4 oz. clear glass salve jar.

 Once your homemade ginger salve solidifies completely it’s ready to use!

 For more homemade salve recipes as well as homemade soap recipes and other bath and beauty DIY’s be sure to follow my boards on Pinterest.
-You can also keep up with all of my new posts by following on Blog Lovin’ and Tumblr as well as on Facebook, Twitter, Instagram and G+.
+You can also keep up with all of my new posts by following on Blog Lovin’ as well as on Facebook, Twitter, and Instagram.